2018 Depave for Salmon

 Rain Garden installation in Parking Lots EFGH

 Project Description: Mt.
 Hood Community College has become the first Salmon Safe certified community college in the nation.
 Beaver and Kelly Creeks flow through campus before joining the Sandy River and are home to endangered salmon.
-This project will remove pavement from parking lots EFGH and install rain gardens to filter polluted rainwater before it flows into the creeks.
-The rain gardens will treat nearly 4 million gallons of polluted rainwater annually.
+This project will remove pavement from parking lots EFGH and install rain gardens to filter polluted stormwater before it flows into the creeks.
+The rain gardens will treat up to 4 million gallons of polluted rainwater annually.
 Project design prioritizes minimal parking loss.
-We are conducting the pavement removal process in collaboration with Depave, a Portland-based nonprofit that promotes the transformation of over-paved places to overcome the social and environmental impacts of pavement.
+The project kicked off with 130 volunteers at a people powered Depave event, who helped to remove the first slabs of asphalt.
 Funders include Metro, the City of Gresham, East Multnomah Soil and Water Conservation District, Spirit Mountain, and DEQ.
-Project cost is estimated to be $866,000.
+Project cost is estimated to be $708,000.
 With the completion of this and future projects like it, MHCC becomes a healthy link in restoring endangered salmon populations and a regional leader in sustainability.

 Project presentations and tours available upon request, contact: email@example.com.